FREQUENTLY ASKED QUESTIONS

-The min. age requirement is 17 years old for a Private Pilot Licence, & 18 years old for a Commercial Pilot Licence or Frozen ATPL.
+The minimum age requirement is 16 years old for a Private Pilot Licence and 18 years old on completion for a Commercial Pilot Licence or Frozen ATPL.

 What if I didn’t take Core Mathematics and Physical Science?

-We would advise that you first achieve this requirement, although not a pre-request it is highly recommended.
+We would advise that you first achieve this requirement if it is set out in the Pre-Entry Requirements.

 Other than my school subjects, what else do I need to qualify for enrolment?

-You will need to pass an aviation medical exam (done by an Aviation Doctor) and an English Proficiency test.
-These are included in your course fees, however, should you have any pre-existing medical conditions we would strongly suggest that you have your medical done before you arrive.
+You will need to pass a SACAA aviation medical exam (done by a SACAA approved Aviation Doctor) and an English Proficiency test.
+These are included in your course fees.
+However, should you have any pre-existing medical conditions, we would strongly suggest that you have your medical done before you arrive.

 What conditions could prevent me from obtaining an Aviation Medical?